-For travellers coming from Belize, Flores will be probably be your 1st stop in Guatemala in order to visit Tikal – find out what to do and where to stay in our Flores, Guatemala Travel Guide.
+For travellers coming from Belize, Flores will be probably be your 1st stop in Guatemala in order to visit Tikal – find out where to stay & things to do in Flores, Guatemala.

 The cobblestone streets and central park are nice to walk around, but your time is better spent elsewhere – there are many places to visit in Guatemala.

 Also consider visiting San Miguel across the lake if you have time.

 * Don’t forget to purchase travel insurance before any trip to Guatemala.
 We’ve been using World Nomads for over 10 years.
 It’s the best-value provider we’ve found but there are other important things to consider.
 Check out our post and find out which of our claims were successful or denied.

 The highlights include the gazebo in the middle, a lively basketball court, and the white church named Nuestra Senora de los Remedios.